piko-framework/piko-framework.github.io/docs/application.md

 ]
 ```

-We will see in detail each of them:

 **basePath** : Base path of the application.
 It corresponds to the  `@app` [alias](concepts.md#alias)
 generated during the application instanciation.
 Default value: `''` (The entry script's directory).